havr-p/bachelor-thesis/README.md

 This will log you in as a local user with access to the pre-configured test project, allowing you to explore the features and functionality of the application without setting up your own data.

-## Authomatic code mapping
+## Automatic code mapping
 The application offers automatic mapping between requirements and implementation artifacts with the help of Git.
 To create code artifacts, we use commits.
 Each code artifact contains one or more commits.
 To automatically includecode artifacts in the current hierarchy, the user should click Data -> Fetch code items.
 The application will then use the GitHub API to find relevant commits in the repository specified in the project configuration and include them in the hierarchy.
 For a commit to be included in the hierarchy, it must be pushed to the remote GitHub repository and contain a special substring tt[id1] in its message, where id1 is the arbitrary ID of a requirement, which the user can find in the top left corner of each item.
 Multiple identifiers for connected requriements can also be entered like this: tt[id1 id2 id3]